Hobstarr/feature_projection/README.md

 `pip install -r requirements.txt`

-nb. ensure you have git and pip installed, this was written for python 3.10.x
+nb. ensure you have git and pip installed, this was written for python 3.7.x umap-learn may need python < 3.10.x